skyflyhighly/react-marvel-movies/README.md

 ## Setup Instructions
 Once nodejs is installed on your computer run `node -v` to see the downloaded version and `npm -v` in the terminal (git bash)to see their downloaded version.
 Sometimes we'll get error while creating a react app.
 This may be the case of nodejs version.
 In that case, you need to downgrade the nodejs version.
 If you have nodejs version 17+, it's better to use version 16+.
-Click the link <a href = "https://heynode.com/tutorial/install-nodejs-locally-nvm/" target= "_blank"</a> to solve the problem.
+Click the link <a href = "https://heynode.com/tutorial/install-nodejs-locally-nvm/" target= "_blank" ></a> to solve the problem.

 #### Example:

 Clone down this repository.
 Run`git clone https://github.com/dhiant/marvel-movies.git` in the terminal.

+Installation:

+`npm install`

 To Start Server:

-`npm start`
+`npm start`  - now the react app gets rendered in browser

 To Visit App:

 `localhost:3000/`

 ## Learn More